jolyon129/simple-distributed-web-application/README.md

 I choose `etcd` from `CoreOS`  as the raft implementation.

 Each raft node will expose a RESTful API for DB storage.
 The `backend` and `auth` service have a new `raftclient` DB engine  which is the abstract DB implementation of the storage for `userstore`,`tweetstore` and `sessionProvider`.
-Under the hood, the `raftclient` will send requests to raft cluster to get the data. `raftclient` along with `memory` are two different DB engine and can be switched easily by a engine register mechanism(`backend` does not fully support engine register mechanism).
+Under the hood, the `raftclient` will send requests to raft cluster to get the data. `raftclient` along with `memory` are two different DB engines and can be switched easily by a engine register mechanism(`backend` does not fully support engine register mechanism).

 The `raftclient` is undere the folder `/model/sorage/raftclient` in `backend` and `auth` service.